Women in Innovation Awards 2021/22

 - be legally and contractually able to use the funding

-- attend 2 bootcamps over one and a half days during the week beginning 18 April 2021 and in November 2021
+- attend 2 bootcamps over one and a half days each on the 16 and 17 March 2022 and in September 2022.

 - be fully committed to work as a role model for up to 5 days over the duration of the award

-Applications from UK-based social enterprises operating economically will be eligible if they meet all other criteria.
+Applications from UK-registered social enterprises operating economically will be eligible if they meet all other criteria.

-The funding will be paid in 3 increments:
+The funding for successful applicants will be paid in 3 increments:

-- 10% (£5,000) at the end of your project on receipt of a completed statement of expenditure
+- £5,000 at the end of your project on receipt of a completed statement of expenditure by April 2023.

 The aim of this competition is to fund and support a diverse portfolio of Women in Innovation Award winners: